 The Mayor can own land and develop it, and the Mayor has previously entered into development agreements to build 50,000 homes on land inherited from the London Development Agency.
 Transport for London – which is also run by the Mayor – also owns more than 5,000 acres of land in London, with more than 10,000 homes on 300 acres already in the pipeline, and more planned for future phases.

-The government has allocated just under £5 billion for affordable housing in London for 2016-22, and the current Mayor has used this funding to promote new forms of affordable housing tenure (such as London Living Rent), to encourage council housebuilding, and to implement other policies (such as the requirement of residents’ ballots before the redevelopment of social housing estates).
-What the next Mayor plans to do with these funds, remains to be seen.
+The government has allocated £4 billion for affordable housing in London for 2021-26 (following the allocation of £5 billion for 2016-23), and the current Mayor has used this funding to support councils and other partners in building more affordable homes, and to implement other policies (such as the requirement of residents’ ballots before the redevelopment of social housing estates, higher space standards and better fire safety standards).

 What are the big tasks for the new Mayor?

 When the new Mayor enters City Hall in May, what should be top of the priority list?

 First, the London Plan will need attention; as one version is formally issued, work begins on the next set of updates.
 After more than a year of deliberation and sometimes heated debate, the Secretary of State expects to give his formal response to the Mayor’s intended London Plan by the beginning of February.
 An early review of the Plan is expected, not least as the government’s new housing target algorithm suggests London needs to deliver more than 90,000 homes every year – twice what is currently being built.
 Set against this are Greater London Authority (GLA) projections of slightly slowed growth over the next few years and some evidence of a coronavirus-driven decline in population over the past 12 months.
 The next Mayor will have to form a view about London’s likely trajectory of population and economic growth, and how this can be accommodated within the city and wider south east, at a time of considerable uncertainty.